primatejs/primate/README.md

 // routes/index.js handles the `/` route
 export default {
   get() {
-    // To serve HTML, import and use the html handler return html("<p>Hello, world!</p>");
+    // to serve HTML, import and use the html handler return html("<p>Hello, world!</p>");
   },
 };